Model Building with F-Theory

-Similarly we may consider configurations with multiple $(p,q)$ branes.
-The $U(1)$ gauge field associated to each $(p,q)$ brane can be decomposed into a well-defined piece and a correction given by half the connection of the normal bundle of the four-cycle that the brane is wrapped on.
-The Cartan generators are linear combinations of these $U(1)$'s, so as long as all the branes are wrapped on the same cycle the shifts cancel out when we compare $G$-fluxes with line bundles.
-However if one of the branes is wrapped on a different four-cycle, the shifts do not cancel.
+Similarly we may consider configurations with multiple branes.
+The $U(1)$ gauge field associated to each brane can be decomposed into a well-defined piece and a correction given by half the connection of the canonical bundle of the four-cycle that the brane is wrapped on.
+The Cartan generators are linear combinations of these $U(1)$'s, so as long as all the branes are wrapped on the same cycle the shifts cancel out when we compare $G$-fluxes with line bundles, and may be ignored.
+However in an intersecting brane configuration the branes are wrapped on different four-cycles, and the shifts do not cancel.

 Besides the $U(1)$ gauge fields from the 7-branes, we get additional $U(1)$ factors from expanding the RR four-form along harmonic three-forms.
 This is summarized in table \ref{vectors}.
 In addition we will get neutral chiral fields from the moduli of the compactification.
 This is summarized in table \ref{moduli} (see eg. \cite{Andreas:1997pd,Curio:1998bv,Andreas:1998zf}).